 Steps for Online Study Permit Extension

-- Register for a CIC Account here
+- Register for an IRCC secure account here

 - Fill out the Application Form IMM5709, scan and upload all other required documents.